hhvm/user-documentation/guides/hack/07-classes/27-using-a-trait.md

 Methods in a trait have full access to all members of any class in which that trait is used.

 Traits are designed to support classes; a trait cannot be instantiated directly.

+A trait can have usage requirements placed on it; see [$$](trait-and-interface-requirements.md) for more information.